yowl/witx-bindgen/README.md

   for Rust as well.
 With C the `witx-bindgen` CLI tool will emit a `*.h` and a `*.c` file to be compiled into the wasm module.

+* `C#` - this is for C Sharp (C#) compiled to WebAssembly, using either of the targets above for Rust as well.
+With C the `witx-bindgen` CLI tool will emit a `*.cs`file to be compiled into the wasm module.
+(Incomplete, highly experimental)

 This repository also supports a number of host languages/runtimes which can be used to consume WebAssembly modules that use interface types.
 These modules need to follow the canonical ABI for their exports/imports: